sanja7s/MedSat/code/collate_data/NHS_prescription_parser/README.md

   }
 }
 ```
-The response should be a wellformed JSON with the mapped drugs for the given condition.
+The response should be a well-formed JSON with the mapped drugs for the given condition.
 Transform this list into the format such as in `sample_list_antidepressants.json`.
-Having such a list of drug names associated with our condition, we can then run the following commands:
+Having such a list of drug names associated with our condition, we can then run the following commands (one to extract prevalences for the specific drugs and the other to aggregate those into the condition prevalence):

 ```python custom_list_prevalence.py -l ./sample_list_antidepressants.json -s 201901 -e 202012```

 ``` python condition_prevalence.py -s 201901 -e 202012 -c depression -custDLFN sample_list_antidepressants.json```